-Health care reform, widely anticipated federal Medicare reimbursement cuts and a variety of changes in the physician workforce, are fueling more and more physicians to move under the hospital’s umbrella.
+Health care reform, widely anticipated federal Medicare reimbursement cuts and a variety of changes in the physician workforce, are fuelling more and more physicians to move under the hospital’s umbrella.
 Hospitals employees are expected to increase in the next ten years considerably with 85% of physicians likely to be hospital employees.
 A survey by the Society for Healthcare Strategy and Market Development indicated that health care leaders across the nation believe the percentage of physicians on hospitals’ active staffs who are employed will increase to 25% by 2013.

 U.S. hospitals are also responding to the implementation of health care reform by accelerating their hiring of physicians and more than half of practicing U.S. physicians are now employed by hospitals or integrated delivery systems.
 However, shifting from private practice to hospital employment can adversely affect a physician’s billing in a number of ways and employment decisions made by physicians today will have long-term repercussions for the practice and management of medicine.